Read the text here: Matthew 25:31-46

 Judgment is a part of our faith and certainly influences our understanding of God.
 Some of us have come to understand the Gospel only in terms of judgment.
 For these people the Gospel is a series of rules and regulations that MUST be followed or else.
 For others of us we downplay judgment to the point that it becomes little more than a slap on the wrist.
 The prophecy of the Sheep and the Goats makes clear that judgment is real and that both of those understandings are incomplete.
-This teaching along with the parables that we have been studying since July helps us to understand a couple important things about judgment.
+This parable helps us to understand a couple important things about judgment.

 1st – Judgment is the consequence of Sin.
 Judgment is the consequence of our actions, our behaviors and our decisions.
-This image of God giving out earned but basically unjust punishments that seem out of proportion to the infraction itself is simply a incorrect understanding of the Gospel.
+This image of God giving out earned but basically unjust punishments that seem out of proportion to the infraction itself is simply an incorrect understanding of the Gospel.
 Sin is our putting ourselves in the place of God and pushing God out of our lives; the results of Sin are the sins of hurting others as we push our selfish agendas.
 The consequence is that we will destroy ourselves and others.
 We bring judgment on ourselves.
 Thus, earthquakes and hurricanes are NOT a sign of God’s judgment.
 The goats here are not destroyed by a tornado.
-We will learn that the goats are separated out and judged because they have consistently put themselves in the center of their own universe pushing God and others out in the process.
-They have brought this judgment upon themselves.
+We will learn that they goats are separated out and judged because they have consistently put themselves in the center of their own universe pushing God and others out in the process.

 2. We are thus completely dependent on Christ’s love and grace.
 As Paul states in Romans – we are all guilty and deserving of judgment.
 The Gospel is about to move into the Passion during which Jesus suffers the ultimate consequence in our place so that we might be forgiven and be free to live lives as disciples which reflect this grace and love.
 Think, for example, of the “Parable of the Prodigal Son” (yes it’s from Luke).
 The younger son deserves punishment and judgment and actually fully expects it.
 What he receives instead is unexpected and abundant grace and love and forgiveness.
 In fact it is so abundant that it is offensive to his older brother.
 We deserve judgment, but because of Christ we are saved from it and forgiven and showered with abundant and undeserved grace and love.